davidvandenbor/css-animation-linked-to-scrollbar/README.md

-# Scalable CSS grids and columns without media queries
+# CSS animations linked to scrollbar movement

 Play live with this code in **CodeSandBox** > [click here!](https://githubbox.com/davidvandenbor/css-animation-linked-to-scrollbar)